def-mycroft/zero-lift-simulator/docs/prompt10_multi_lift_sim.md

 ***

+NOTE I'm not ready to implement this yet, not until I get one lift working better.

 You're working in the `zero-lift-simulator` codebase to implement a **Multi-Lift Simulation Prototype** that models a fixed two-lift network with agent routing between them.
 The goal is to evolve LiftSim from a single-lift simulation into a minimal-but-functional **lift network simulator**, enabling the system to demonstrate network-level congestion and throughput dynamics.